UnlockedLabs/intro-to-web-dev-curriculum/README.md

 This is a python script that walks through the curriculum while being served by hugo.
 As it walks, it checks each url for a status code of 200.
 If the code is not 200, then the failed url is written to the missing_links.csv file.
 We are running hugo at http://localhost:1313/.
 Please note line 27 in run.py.
 This script takes about 5 minutes to complete on the securebooks.

 ## kiwix.service
+We figured out how to start the Kiwix Server as a service.
+This makes it much more reliable, ie. it has yet to crash.
+You need the following files:
+ - kiwix.service
+ - kiwix.setup.sh

 ## Chapter - User Input With Forms Studio
+We are not sure what to do with this.
+We cannot create hrefs to the outside world.
+Any thoughts?

 ## ul-pcc-sprint-3